OmarAlithawi/searching-algorithms/README.md

 - You can search for a number by typing it in the left  input field
 - You must set a time in milliseconds in the right input field
 - Choose one of the algorithms
+- The project is built with vanilla JS and designed with Bootstrap.

 ### Live demo
  - https://omaralithawi.github.io/searching-algorithms-visualization/